Program Description

 Services Provided

-Instructional Assistance: Assistance is provided in Reading, Math, Science, and Social Studies to students needing extra support at Morton, Sandoz, and Pershing Elementary.
-Social/Emotional curriculum is also implemented at these grade levels.
+Homework Assistance: Assistance is provided in Reading, Math, Science, and Social Studies to students needing extra support at Morton, Sandoz, and Pershing Elementary.
+Development of emotional literacy skills are also taught to this age group.

 Student Leadership Activities: High school students have the opportunity to attend different leadership conferences such as the Latino Summit and Nebraska Cultural Unity Conference.
 Permission must be obtained from parents and the child must meet school expectations to attend.
 Priority will be given to older students.